CalmingAgent/movieNight/README.md

 - **Report Feature**: Use the "Report Trailers" button to flag incorrect trailers.
 These go into `underReviewURLs.json`.

-- Green sheet tabs can be used as notes for the google sheet, it does not get those sheet names

 - google sheet format: only uses the first column to get movie names.

 - Each sheet name represents typically a genre of such